AlbertCarreras/supp-client/README.md

       >> https://developers.google.com/maps/documentation/javascript/geolocation

-  * **Custom CSS** and **Semantic UI elements** for front-end design
+  * **Custom CSS** and **Semantic UI elements** for front-end design App responsiveness but website first design.
     Most of the app is styled using custom CSS.
 Some elements such as the icons and the modals are Semantic UI elements.
     I decided to use Semantic UI elements because the library facilitated the front-end styling in previous projects.
 Moreover, I had in mind using modals and liked the examples from the library.
 However, I would refactor the modals, use custom CSS.

   * **Bad-words (package)** for filtering profane language